Caio-HBS/helenite/README.md

 ## License

-This project ins licensed under the MIT License.
+This project is licensed under the MIT License.

 ## Goals
 With this project, my goals were to improve my abilities as a programmer, especifically with CI/CD workflows, but also learn the basic for Javascript UI development in React.